Waswa Balunywa

-Juma Waswa Balunywa (born 3 December 1955) is an Ugandan scholar in management, leadership and entrepreneurship.
-He is also an academic administrator, working as the Principal of Makerere University Business School.
-He has been at the helm of the institution since 1991, when MUBS was the Faculty of Commerce of Makerere University.
+Juma Waswa Balunywa, (born 3 December 1955) is a preeminent Ugandan economist, financier, philanthropist, and venerated academic luminary.

+His strategic and transformative leadership has indelibly shaped the paradigms of management, entrepreneurship, and institutional governance.
+He served as Principal of Makerere University Business School from 1991-2023.

-Balunywa has been credited with spearheading the private students’ scheme in Uganda that has become a model for many universities across the country and region.
+Balunywa has been credited with spearheading the private students' scheme in Uganda that has become a model for many universities across the country and region.
+Balunywa is the founder of the Balunywa Foundation, which is based in Iganga District, whose aim is to ensure the community around Iganga has better living standards through education.
+The foundation has sponsored and helped many young people succeed in life through education and hands-on skills, including tailoring, farming, saving schemes, and computer skills.

+Balunywa built the AKB Memorial hospital in Iganga District.
+The hospital provides free health services to people in Iganga District.
+The Balunywa Leadership Academy under the Balunywa Foundation, offers life skills mentorship to young people.

 Background and education

 Balunywa was born in Kasolo Village, Bulamagi County, in Iganga District, on 3 December 1955.
 He attended Mwiri Primary School for his elementary schooling.
 He transferred to Jinja College for his O-Level education and studied at Namasagali College, for his A-Level studies.

 Balunywa holds a Bachelors of Commerce degree obtained in 1979 from the University of Delhi in India.
 He also has a Master of Business Administration, awarded by the same university in 1981.
 His Doctor of Philosophy in Entrepreneurship was awarded in 2009, by the University of Stirling, in the United Kingdom.